CraigYanitski/kosmatau3d/docs/_source/development.rst

 .. [#f1]

-   The *depreciated* version of :code:`kosmatau3d` is the version written by Silke Andree-Labsch c.
+   The *deprecated* version of :code:`kosmatau3d` is the version written by Silke Andree-Labsch c.
 2015 (KOSMA-:math:`\tau` 3D) that predates the publically-available code